Multi-Dimensional Autoscaling of Stream Processing Services on Edge Devices

 While we started our evaluations using a default polynomial degree of $\delta = 2$, we hypothesized that a service-specific degree might improve the generalization to unseen data.
-To that extent, we analyze the impact of different polynomial degrees on the mean squared error (MSE) of a 20\% test split.
-Thus, we also mitigate the risk of overfitting when using high polynomial degrees.
+To that extent, we analyze the impact of different polynomial degrees on the mean squared error (MSE) of a 20\% test split; for this, we use exclusively training data from \textbf{E1}.
+This analysis also mitigates the risk of overfitting when using high polynomial degrees.

 \paragraph{Results}